 Violist Cassandra Sulbarán completed her Doctoral studies at the University of Maryland in 2011, and is currently working on disseminating her dissertation, titled “Music for the Viola from Latin America and Spain: Canción y Baile”.
 In August 2013, Cassie began a one-year teaching position at Ithaca College in Ithaca, NY, teaching private viola lessons, chamber music, and violin/viola literature courses.
-She will begin teaching viola and chamber music at the South Shore Conservatory in September 2014, just outside of Boston, in addition to serving as violin/viola faculty at the Braintree Conservatory and working with YOFES, an El Sistema program serving the Haitian community in Boston.
+She is currently viola and chamber music faculty at the South Shore Conservatory, just outside of Boston, in addition to serving as violin/viola faculty at the Braintree Conservatory and working with YOFES, an El Sistema program serving the Haitian community in Boston.

 A native of Saratoga Springs, NY, Dr. Sulbarán began her musical studies on piano and violin, later dedicating herself to viola in undergrad.
 She graduated summa cum laude from Ithaca College in 2005, completing her Bachelors degree in viola performance with Debra Moree.
 Cassandra continued her studies at the University of Maryland, completing her Masters degree in 2007 under the tutelage of Katherine Murdock, and finally her Doctor of Musical Arts degree with Daniel Foster in 2011.